Lewisville Independent School District

-Lewisville Independent School District (LISD) is a 127-square mile school district based in Lewisville, Texas (USA) covering all of Lewisville, The Colony, Highland Village, Double Oak, and Copper Canyon, as well as portions of Flower Mound, Carrollton, Frisco, Plano, Argyle, Coppell, Grapevine, and Hebron.
+Lewisville Independent School District (LISD) is a 127-square mile school district based in Lewisville, Texas (U.S.), covering all of Lewisville, The Colony, Highland Village, Double Oak, and Copper Canyon, as well as portions of Flower Mound, Carrollton, Frisco, Plano, Argyle, Coppell, Grapevine, and Hebron.

 The recent suburban growth of the Dallas-Fort Worth Metroplex has caused LISD to grow at a great pace, becoming the 94th-largest school district in the United States in 2006.
 Proximity calculated a 28.56% increase in student population from 2000 to 2006; LISD was declared the 17th largest school district in the State of Texas in 2008.
 To help maintain this growth, in May 2008, voters approved a $697 million bond package.

 In 2010, the school district was rated "Recognized" by the Texas Education Agency.

 History

 For several years in the 2000s and 2010s the district grew by about 2,000 pupils annually.
 In the 2000s the district expected to have its student body reach 60,000 by 2016, but a 2011 study commissioned by the district stated that the student enrollment would peak at 55,000.

 In the early twenty-first century, Lewisville ISD high schools began to reach their capacities, prompting the decision by the school board to construct additional ninth and tenth grade campuses for all schools except for The Colony High School.
 In the case of Edward S. Marcus High School, Flower Mound High School, and Hebron High School, ninth grade centers were built adjacent to the existing campuses.
 Lewisville High School gained two additional campuses, LHS Killough and LHS Harmon.
 Ninth and tenth grade students attend both of these campuses, before attending classes on the main campus for their junior and senior years.

 In 2013 the district planned to change attendance boundaries of Flower Mound middle schools, causing some controversy in that city.